qiuluyi/LGNet/README.md

-# LGNet
-The paper related to the code is being submitted.
-We will publish the paper and code immediately if the paper is accepted.
+# Some work is still being done...